Cold Case Files - The Grim Sleeper Part 2

 What's your name?

-Oh, I don't stand to knock on this.
+Oh, I don't stand to knock this.
 I know too many people.
-Okay, then, bye-bye. caller just kind of laughed.
-We believe that the killer was toying with the police.

-The caller gave them information about a van.
-He gave a license plate number, and it turned out it was owned by the Cosmopolitan Church.
+and it turned out it was owned by the Cosmopolitan Church.

-Did the killer have an axe to grind with somebody at the church?
+Did the killer have an axe to grind with somebody

-If they could talk to somebody and if that person could recognize that voice, then they've
+and if that person could recognize that voice,

-caught their killer.
+then they've caught their killer.

 They played the tape for some of the church members.

-A couple of people said, oh wow, that sounds like so-and-so.
+A couple of people said, oh, wow, that sounds like so-and-so.

-The police would then follow that person.
+The police would then, you know, follow that person.

-they were taking it to the lab and then ruling them out.
+And if they dropped a cigarette butt, they were taking it to the lab and then ruling them out.

-Anyone who was even closely affiliated with that church,
+Anyone who was even closely affiliated with that church, they investigated and ruled them out with DNA.

 We know we're running out of time.

-We're not any closer to catching this guy
+We're not any closer to catching this guy than we were from day one.

-I'm reading an article in the newspaper
+soon.
+I'm reading an article in the newspaper that our attorney general is now approving

 familial DNA testing for certain cases.
+They're basically looking for a relative, like a cousin,

-and who could be in the federal or state databanks.
+a brother, and uncle who is related to the killer and who could be in the federal or state

-We had flyers made up ourselves
+aren't willing to wait.
+We had flyers made up ourselves and passed them out in the neighborhood.

-so the word would get out that there was a serial killer.
+So the word would get out that there was a serial killer.

 And we would have regular meetings with the family members at this church.